Library instruction program: Research Assignments

 Kerry Harmer and the maker Studio team can assist in the development of assignments, delivery of content and evaluation of learning through making related to: concept development, design and design thinking, tools, technologies and material choice for making objects of all kinds.

-Anna and the Visualization team can help you design learning objects that make use of our Ideas Lounge, Visualization Classroom, and Immersion Studio.
+Anna and the Visualization team can help you design learning objects that make use of our Ideas Lounge, Visualization Classroom, Immersion Studio and Experience Lab.